 These commands set the setuid, setgid, and sticky bits for a file or directory:

-• The setuid bit (4): When set on a file, allows users to execute the file with the permissions of the file’s owner.
+- The setuid bit (4): When set on a file, users can execute the file with the permissions of the file’s owner.

-• The sticky bit (1): Protects the removal of files inside a directory.
+- The sticky bit (1): Protects removing files inside a directory.
 When set, files can only be deleted by their owner, the directory owner, or the root user.

 Advanced Example 3: Changing Permissions of Directories Only